 To request training or refer a case to the southern border team in Tapachula, call, text, or e-mail us at +52-55-7100-1973 and KINDMXSur@supportkind.org

-• Migrant children <18 years old who are unaccompanied, separated, or at risk of separation seeking protection in the United States or Mexico;
+• Migrant children <18 years old who are unaccompanied, separated, or at risk of separation seeking protection;

-• Migrant children seeking reunification with their biological families in the United States or Mexico;
+• Migrant children seeking reunification with their biological families;

-• For migrant families with children in the border regions, the KIND teams at the northern and southern borders offer consultations that help migrant families make informed decisions;
+• For migrant families with children in the border regions, the KIND teams at the northern and southern borders ooffer consultations to prevent and mitigate family separation and combat misinformation;

 • Migrant children with serious medical problems, including medical and mental disabilities;